-The following table provides an overview of the Corporation's cash flows from operating, financing and investing activities for the year ended December 31, 2018 and 2017.
+The following table provides an overview of the Corporation's cash flows from operating, financing and investing activities for the year ended December 31, 2019 and 2018.

-For the year ending
+For the year

-31-Dec-18 31-Dec-17
+31-Dec-19 31-Dec-18

 \$ \$

 Net change in cash related to:

-Operating (611,744) (345,038)
+Operating (502,836) (611,744)

-Investing (363,517) (7,023)
+Investing 1,487,827 (363,517)

-Financing (126,243) 269,980
+Financing (801,197) (126,243)

-Effects of exchange rates on cash 206,144 (158,635)
+Effects of exchange rates on cash (191,950) 206,144

-Net change in cash during the period (895,360) (240,716)
+Net change in cash during the period (8,156) (895,360)

-Overall, the Corporation had cash outflows of \$895,360 during 2018 compared to cash outflows of \$240,716 in 2017.
-The Corporation's cash outflows were the result of an increase in operating cash outflows versus the same period last year as well as financing outflows versus financing inflows during the previous year.
-The changes in components of cash flows for the year ended December 31, 2018, compared to the year ended December 31, 2017, were the result of the following factors:
+Overall, the Corporation had cash outflows of \$8,156 during 2019 compared to cash outflows of \$895,360 in 2018.
+The Corporation had significant cash inflows from Investing offset by outflows from Operating and Financing.
+The changes in components of cash flows for the year ended December 31, 2019, compared to the year ended December 31, 2018, were the result of the following factors:

-- Operating-The Corporation experienced significant Operating cash outflows for the year ended 2018 versus significant cash inflows for the year ended 2017 due to a decrease in total revenue. - Investing-The Corporation experienced Investing cash outflows for the year ended 2018 due to net purchases of marketable securities offset by the disposal of investment properties.
-In comparison, 2017 saw a higher net purchase of marketable securities offset by a higher disposal of investment properties. - Financing-Financing cash outflow occurred due to the repurchase of 443,500 shares during the year versus 1,139,600 shares during the 2017 year.
-During the 2017 year, the Corporation had significant inflows due to the proceeds from the bank loan.
+- Operating-The Corporation experienced a moderate decrease in Operating cash outflows for the year ended 2019 versus outflows for the year ended 2018 due to an increase in non-cash working capital balances. - Investing-The Corporation experienced significant Investing cash inflows for the year ended 2019 due to net sales of marketable securities and by the disposal of investment properties.
+In comparison, 2018 saw a net purchase of marketable securities offset by a net disposal of investment properties. - Financing-Financing cash outflow occurred due to the repayment of the Corporation's bank loan combined with the repurchase of 404,500 shares during the year versus 443,500 shares during the 2018 year.

 To date, the Corporation has been able to meet all of its capital and other cash requirements from its internal sources of cash.
-As at December 31, 2018, the Corporation had approximately \$745,411 (2017 - \$1,640,771) in cash and cash equivalents.
+As at December 31, 2019, the Corporation had approximately \$737,255 (2018 - \$745,411) in cash and cash equivalents as well as \$3,689,304 in marketable securities, which it considers to be liquid and available to be sold at any time should the Corporation require cash.
 Due to the expectation that the Corporation's cash position will worsen in future quarters, the Corporation is focused on increasing liquidity and cash reserves in Canada through asset sales.
-In addition, it entered into a \$1,300,200 credit facility through a commercial bank in Mongolia in 2017.